- There are many species of black flies with the blood feeding females preferring some hosts over others.

 - Larvae live exclusively in flowing water

-- Standing water and spring flooding do not effect current population size as eggs for flies occuring now were laid last spring.
+- Standing water and spring flooding do not effect current population size as eggs for flies occurring now were laid last spring.

 About 33 species of black fly in North America have been recorded to be a nuisance to humans either by biting or swarming around our faces when outdoors.
 Bites are often not very painful, but some people react to the bites and will experience itching.

 I have not received any samples of black fly in order to determine what species is causing a problem for humans now, but it is likely Simulium venustum, a species that commonly occurs in large numbers and bites humans.
 However, it is likely there are currently several species causing problems to humans, livestock and wildlife across Iowa.
 In the Iowa black fly adults are generally present by late-May to early June depending on temperatures.
 The adult flies are usually present for about 3 weeks before they die.

 Female S. venustum travel on average of 5-8 miles from where they developed as larvae in running water.
 They fly within 2 days of emerging from their pupae and are capable of traveling further in search of food.

 Only female black flies take blood meals.
 They need the nutrients in blood to develop eggs.
 Black flies only feed on warm blooded vertebrate animals.
 Some species prefer to feed on humans, some on other mammals, and others prefer birds.
 There are no known human diseases carried by black flies in the United States.

 Females locate hosts visually and by smell.
 They are attracted to the odors of sweat and carbon dioxide we exhale.
 Simulium venustum prefers to land on darker colored surfaces so avoid wearing darker colored clothing, particularly dark blue.
 They are less attracted to yellows, whites and brighter colors.